How to get more accounting clients?

 Digital channels for accountancy marketing

 Done well, digital channels have long been an excellent way of generating leads and converting them into clients.
-But in the midst of the pandemic and now the uncertain world in which we find ourselves they gain new significance – especially as tech-savvy and digital native millennials increasingly become SME business owners.
+In the pidst of the pandemic in 2020 and 2021 they gained new significance – especially as tech-savvy and digital native millennials increasingly became SME business owners.

 Digital marketing almost always starts with having a good, functional website.
 This is your online shop window, and also your primary platform for hosting content.